 older asian woman doing yoga.

-I’ve rounded up the best vitamins for women over 50 to take.
-I’ve also include some of the best multivitamin supplements for women over 50 at the end of this list.
+I’ve rounded up some vitamins for women over 50 to take.
+I’ve also include some multivitamin supplements for women over 50 at the end of this list.

-You might also like my articles on the Best Vitamins for a Teenage Girl and the Best Supplements for a 30 Year Old Woman.
+You might also like my articles on the Vitamins for a Teenage Girl and the Supplements for a 30 Year Old Woman.

 While not every woman needs every vitamin on this list, these are the most common dietary supplements that can help with symptoms of aging and hormone changes.
 As always, please ask your doctor about which of these are right for you.